Ultraviolet Compactness of High-Redshift Galaxies as a Tracer of Early-Stage Gas Infall, Bursty Star Formation, and Offset from the Fundamental Metallicity Relation: Introduction

-We describe our methods for measuring the stellar masses, sizes, metallicities, and SFRs in Sections \ref{sec: phot analysis} and \ref{sec: spec analysis}.
-In Section \ref{sec: size evol} we present the size measurements of our galaxies, highlighting the correlations between galaxy size, stellar mass, and redshift.
-In Section \ref{sec: FMR} we present our inference of the redshift evolution of the FMR and the correlation between the offset from the local FMR calibration and the compactness of galaxies.
+We describe our methods for measuring the stellar masses, sizes, metallicities, and SFRs of the galaxies in our sample in Sections \ref{sec: phot analysis} and \ref{sec: spec analysis}.
+In Section \ref{sec: size evol}, we present our inference of the mass-size relationship and its redshift evolution and introduce our measure of compactness.
+In Section \ref{sec: FMR}, we present our inference of the redshift evolution of the FMR.
+We also investigate the correlation between compactness and the offset from the local universe calibration of FMR.
 We discuss our findings and conclude in Sections \ref{sec: discussion} and \ref{sec: conclusion}.